 What I am trying to say is, do not beat yourself up!

-I really want to teach the world to meditate because it is the only way to really practice awareness.
-When I work with anyone, I am always trying to persuade them to meditate because I know the power in it.
-Many people I do work with end up meditating, and have for years.
+I want to teach the world to meditate because it is the only way to practice awareness.
+When I work with anyone, I always try to persuade them to meditate because I know the power of it.
+Many people I do work with end up meditating and have for years.

 Well, that's it!
 My ramble on destressing your addiction.